 2:15pm – Temple of Olympian Zeus

-Walk back to the Temple of Olympian Zeus entry gate (at the northeast corner of the complex) and present your blue Acropolis Extended Area voucher.
-Staff will rip off the relevant coupon and let you in to walk among ruins of the once colossal Temple of Olympian Zeus.
+Walk back to the Temple of Olympian Zeus entry gate (at the northeast corner of the complex) and present your Acropolis Extended Area ticket to walk among ruins of the once colossal Temple of Olympian Zeus.

 I recommend reading the temple’s fascinating history on the plaques within the site.
 The stories told by your sunset tour guide should also add some context and boost your understanding of the ruins in front of you.

-3:15pm – Catch the Hop-on Hop-off Bus to the National Archaeology Museum
+3:15pm – Catch the Hop-on Hop-off Bus to the Kotsanas Museum of Ancient Greek Technology

 5:30pm – Catch the Hop-on Hop-off Bus Back to your Hotel

-Catch the 5.38pm Athens Open Tours bus from the National Archaeology Museum to Syntagma Square, or whichever stop is closest to your hotel.
+Walk back to the Benaki Museum and catch the 5.22pm Athens Open Tours bus to Syntagma Square, or whichever stop is closest to your hotel.
 This should complete the Athens line loop, so you’ll have seen the bulk of the city centre from the hop-on-hop-off bus.

 Unwind in your hotel and rest your feet for an hour or two before heading out for dinner at a nearby restaurant.
 I can recommend 3 eateries in the area: Athena’s Cook & Ella Greek Cooking and the wine bar Oinoscent.
 If you can save room for gelato afterwards, try Le Greche.